Atrix21/UrbanSound8K-Classifier/README.md

 To use the project, follow these steps:

-Clone the repository using git clone https://github.com/Atrix21/login_phoneno.git Install the required libraries using pip install -r requirements.txt for the Flask API and flutter packages get for the Flutter app.
+Clone the repository using git clone https://github.com/Atrix21/login_phoneno.git \n Install the required libraries using pip install -r requirements.txt for the Flask API and flutter packages get for the Flutter app.\n
-Train the CNN model using python train.py
+Train the CNN model using python train.py \n
-Deploy the Flask API using python app.py
+Deploy the Flask API using python app.py \n
-Run the Flutter app using flutter run on an emulator or physical device.
+Run the Flutter app using flutter run on an emulator or physical device. \n
 # Conclusion

 The Urban Sound Classification project demonstrates the use of machine learning techniques to classify audio files into different types of urban sounds.
 The project consists of a CNN model trained on a dataset of urban sounds, a Flask API to deploy the trained model, and a Flutter mobile application that allows users to upload audio files and receive the predicted class probabilities.